Caves of Hercules in Achakar, Northwest Morocco

 Some camels on the side of the road in Achakar.

-We made our way along the road, looking for a place to have dinner.
+Once level with the street, we made our way along the road, looking for a place to have dinner.
 On our way we were followed by a very friendly (and presumably stray) dog.
 We walked with the dog for at least twenty minutes before we found Café Melbana, which wasn’t open, but allowed us to use their restrooms.
 As we continued along the road, we passed a few camels, waiting for interested customers.

 The patio of Café Restaurant Sol Achakar.